wp-plugins/google-affiliate-network/readme.txt

 then activate the plugin.

 You can then add the widgets to your sidebar(s) and start adding in links with the database manager.
+You can also use the shortcodes to insert ad frames into posts or pages.

 The link subscription handling script should be copied somewhere and edited as needed (database access information).
 You'll need to have Tcl